Institutional Ethics Committee

 Assistant Professor, Department of Computational and Data Sciences, IISc

-Data Protection Compliance Committee
+Data Protection Compliance Committee (DPCC)

-Data Protection Compliance Committee
+Data Protection Compliance Committee (DPCC)

-Data Protection Compliance Committee
+Data Protection Compliance Committee (DPCC)

 To ensure the highest standards of privacy and ethical integrity in AI healthcare research, the Data Protection Compliance Committee (DPCC) serves as the primary oversight body for the TANUH: AI Centre of Excellence in Healthcare.